carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

 ```

 ### Visualize data
 The data consist of a dichotomous outcome variable, Cured or Not Cured, and a dichotomous predictor variable, Intervention or No Treatment.
-One way to visualize these data is through a stacked bar chart where we can count each possible combination of Cured and Intervention variables to get an idea of the value counts.
+One way to visualize these data is through a stacked bar chart where we can count each possible combination of Cured and Intervention values to get an idea of the counts.

 ```r
 colors <- c( "#440154FF","#1565c0")